Paul Dike Obituary - St. Paul Park, MN | Legacy Remembers

-Paul Dike's passing at the age of 71 on Thursday, December 03, 2020 has been publicly announced by Kok Funeral Home in St. Paul Park, MN .
+Paul Dike's passing at the age of 71 on Thursday, December 03, 2020 has been publicly announced by Kok Funeral Home in Cottage Grove, MN .

 Legacy invites you to offer condolences and share memories of Paul in the Guest Book below.